SAP/fundamental-ngx/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-**Make sure you rebase before you push - to guaranteee your branch is not outdated!**
+**Make sure you rebase before you push - to guarantee your branch is not outdated!**

-_There should not be any Merge commits.
-When they are you haven't properly rebased_!
+There should not be any Merge commits.
+When they are you haven't properly rebased!

 1. In GitHub, Create Pull Request.